gannemjahnavi/AI_FASHION_MODEL/README.md

 # AIFashionModel

-FashionAIStudio is a cutting-edge platform that merges artificial intelligence with fashion design, allowing users to generate unique virtual fashion creations based on their preferences.
+AIFashionModel is a cutting-edge platform that merges artificial intelligence with fashion design, allowing users to generate unique virtual fashion creations based on their preferences.

 ## Overview